'The breadth of subjects taught and pupils' involvement in shaping the curriculum are notable strengths'

 Ofsted November 2015

 At Nunnery Wood Primary School, our curriculum has a clear aim that we deliver through exciting, engaging and enthusiastic opportunities in an inclusive environment.
-Our school value tree supports the development of learning behaviours and personal attributes and our school charter outlines the experiences that children will receive to support their school life within our community.
+Our School Values Tree supports the development of learning behaviours and personal attributes and our school charter outlines the experiences that children will receive to support their school life within our community.

 How does our curriculum fit in with our vision?